woocommerce/woocommerce-blocks/docs/third-party-developers/extensibility/data-store/payment.md

 The payment data store is used to store payment method data and payment processing information.
 When the payment status changes, the data store will reflect this.

-**Currently, all the actions are internal-only while we determine which ones will be useful for extensions to interact with.
+**⚠️ Currently, all the actions are internal-only while we determine which ones will be useful for extensions to interact with.
 We do not encourage extensions to dispatch actions onto this data store yet.**

 An example of data held within the Payment Data Store is shown below.
 This example shows the state with several Payment Gateways active, and a saved token.